jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 In this example:
 * *input_parameter_1* and *input_parameter_2* represent the first and second reaction parameters, respectively
 * *run_reaction* is a function that takes the input parameters as an argument, performs **sequential reactions** and returns a *n*-by-*m* array of required output properties, where *n* is the number of experiments and *m* is the number of output properties
+* the output property values are stored in SNOB.valuesToPass, allowing them to be retrieved by the constraint function
 * the objective function is configured to minimise output_properties(:,1)

-For us, our objective function called our flow reactor with set of conditions as the argument, ran those conditions, and returned the mole fractions of the product at each point:
+For the specific case of Run X our objective function had the following form:

 ```
 function f = my_objective_function(SNOB)